 So, where do I leave this?
 Well, I’m curious, what you, my friends and readers, think is the best beer you can buy in the Harrisburg area.
 Leave a comment and tell me your favorite.

-We certainly have our share of distribution limitations and blessings (being at Tröegs‘ doorstep remains the envy of many Californians, and Al’s continues to be our local Mecca).
+We certainly have our share of distribution limitations and blessings (being at Tröegs‘ doorstep remains the envy of many Californians, and Al’s of Hampden continues to be our local Mecca).
 My favorite easily acquirable beer remains Chimay Blue.
 It’s one I keep going back to on occasion.
 What’s yours?

 Up until now, I’d always embarked on a new web project by either downloading all of the necessary components (HTML5 Boilerplate, JQuery, etc.) or keeping a local copy of such popular projects on my hard drive and copying them into to a new folder.
 I’d known about command line installers for quite awhile, but shied away from them as being too intimidating or complicated.
 I’d also worked in Sass, the CSS precompiler, but found debugging too frustrating, as (at the time) browser inspectors like Firebug didn’t provide support.

 I’d say Yeoman has really changed all of this for me.
 It has generators to pull all of the necessary dependencies and publishes minified files that are optimal for performance.
 I always feel like I’m light years behind when I come across stuff like this, but seeing the source code of other sites helps let me know that I’m not that late to the ball.

 Using a Mac?
 Congratulations, Macs ship with Ruby installed, so you’ll install Sass by opening up your Terminal (which you’ll find in Applications > Utilities) or iTerm and typing:

 if you run into an error, it’s likely it’s a permission error, meaning you’ll need to install Sass using sudo (superuser do):